-The great âyah, قُلْ اِنْ كُنْتُمْ تُحِبُّونَ اللّهَ فَاتَّبِعُونِى يُحْبِبْكُمُ اللّٰهُ5 certainly declares how important and necessary following the Sunnah is.
-Yes, among the syllogisms of logic, this noble âyah is the most powerful and certain of the sort called hypothetical syllogisms.
+The supreme âyah, قُلْ اِنْ كُنْتُمْ تُحِبُّونَ اللّهَ فَاتَّبِعُونِى يُحْبِبْكُمُ اللّٰهُ5 definitely declares how important and necessary following the Sunnah is.
+Yes, this noble âyah is the most powerful and definite analogy of the sort of hypothetical syllogism among the syllogisms of logic.
 It is as follows:

 Thus, all these phrases are only a brief and concise meaning of this âyah.
-It means that the most important and elevated aim of man is to attain the love of Janâb-i Haqq.
-Through the nass8 of âyah, He shows that the way of this elevated aim is to follow Habibullah and be guided by his Sunnah as-Saniyyah...
+It means that the most important and elevated aim of man is being honoured by the love of Janâb-i Haqq.
+Through the nass of this âyah, He shows that the way of this elevated aim is to follow Habibullah and be guided by his Sunnah as-Saniyyah. ..

 …Love for Allah necessitates following the Sunnah of Muhammad Alayhissalâtu Wassalâm.
 Because to love Allah is to do what pleases Him.
 As for the things that please Him, they manifest in the most perfect form in the person of Muhammad (asm).
 Resembling the person of Ahmad (asm) in behaviours and actions is through two aspects:

-The First: In terms of loving Janâb-i Haqq, obeying His commands and acting within the bounds of the things that please Him, it necessitates following Muhammad (asm).
+The First: In terms of loving Janâb-i Haqq, to obey His commands and act within the bounds of the things that please Him necessitate following Muhammad (asm).
 Because the most perfect Imam in this matter is the person of Muhammad (asm).

-The Second: Since the person of Ahmad (asm) is a most important means to infinite favours that Allah bestows on man, he is surely worthy of infinite love on account of Janâb-i Haqq.
+The Second: Since the person of Ahmad (asm) is one of the most important means of the infinite favours that Allah bestows on man, he is surely worthy of infinite love on account of Janâb-i Haqq.
 If it is possible to resemble someone he loves, man, by fitrah, wants to resemble him.
 Thus, it is definitely necessary for those who love Habibullah to work to resemble him by following his Sunnah as-Saniyyah.

 The Eleventh Flash/Fifth, Tenth and Eleventh Subtle Points